Are There Natural Remedies for Cellulitis?

 - Follow your overseeing doctor’s recommendation to be safe.

-If handled properly, your cellulitis infection should start to dissipate within 48 hours.
+If handled properly, your symptoms should start to dissipate within 48 hours.
 If it does not, contact your doctor.

 To aid your body’s ability to heal you can also supplement with alternative therapies to minimize your symptoms and help you relax while your body recovers.